eliftabak/age-of-empires/README.md

 ### Unit Detail

-This is a page you can learn more about a unit.
-See more attributes and evaluate!
+This page lists more details about the unit to see and evaluate its attributes.

 Preview :

 ![Age-of-Empires (1)](https://user-images.githubusercontent.com/58824027/195452230-39cb382c-ff7f-4e2d-8369-08832b0650da.png)

-## How run locale
+## How to run locale

 After downloading the repository, you can run `npm intall` then `npm start` in the terminal.